 UN Special Envoy to Yemen Ismail Ould Cheikh Ahmed.
 (Photo: Reuters)

-There has been mounting international pressure to end the Yemen conflict, which the United Nations estimates has killed more than 6,400 people and displaced 2.8 million since March last year.
+There has been mounting international pressure to end the Yemen conflict that the United Nations estimates has killed more than 6,400 people and displaced 2.8 million since March last year.